 Oct 20, 2020

 When making any decision about your education, it can help to consult a wide array of resources and perspectives.
 Whether you are considering graduate school or are a current graduate student, this evening is for you.
-In this program, you will hear from multiple speakers in the design world who hold Masters Degrees, including Poster House Director Julia Knight and professor and artist Clara Lieu, who will discuss their educational journeys and what they learned about the cause and effect of going through graduate programs.
+In this program, you will hear from multiple speakers in the design world who hold Masters Degrees, including Poster House Director Julia Knight, professor and artist Clara Lieu, private art consultant Sarah Stein-Sapir, and curator, educator and filmmaker Katherine Cheairs, who will all discuss their educational journeys and what they learned about the cause and effect of going through graduate programs.

 The final half hour of this program will feature the Poster House Education Team, who will lead participants in a professional development session focusing on continuing education post-school and resources for professional networking and involvement during and after your formal education.